rocketacademy/sarah-classic/class-exercises/day-10-chat-bot.md

 ## Introduction

 Today we will practise more complex code logic with nested objects and arrays.
 For each exercise, make a copy of the [starter code](https://github.com/rocketacademy/basics-starter-code) as per instructions in [4.2: Our First Program](../4-getting-started-with-code/4.2-our-first-program.md#setup).
-Reminder to `npm install` to activate ESLint!
 Please switch driver and navigator each app.

 {% hint style="warning" %}
 When cloning, put each app in a separate folder, like the folder structure in [Required Hardware and Software](../course-logistics/required-hardware-and-software.md#folder-structure-for-coding-basics).
 This is to avoid Git repos inside Git repos, which can cause problems with Git.